WilliamRagstad/WilliamRagstad.github.io/content/posts/diffie-hellman/index.md

 [^ResidueClass]: A [residue class](https://mathworld.wolfram.com/ResidueClass.html) is a set of integers that are congruent modulo a given integer.
 [^MulGroupMod]: The [multiplicative group modulo $n$](https://en.wikipedia.org/wiki/Multiplicative_group_of_integers_modulo_n) is the set of integers relatively prime to $n$ under multiplication modulo $n$.
 [^BadDH]: See discussion in https://support.checkpoint.com/results/sk/sk27054.
+[^ExpSquare]: [Exponentiation by squaring](https://en.wikipedia.org/wiki/Exponentiation_by_squaring) is a general method for fast computation of large positive integer powers of a number.